 So if you're right-handed, you carry your firearm on your right side and you carry your taser on the left.

-This is done purposefully and is trained.
+This is done purposefully and it's trained.

-We have Sergeant Demetrick uh Penny is with us, 21-year vet on the Dallas police force, president of the Dallas, Texas National Fallen Officer Foundation, Reverend C. L. Bryant is with us.
+We have Sergeant Dimitri Penny is with us, 21-year vet on the Dallas Police Force, president of the Dallas, Texas National Fallen Officer Foundation.

-Uh a lot to digest here in all of these cases, Sergeant.
+A lot to digest here in all of these cases, Sergeant.

-And and I guess each one has to be viewed individually, of course, but your thoughts generally on it.
+And I guess each one has to be viewed individually, of course, but your thoughts generally on it.

 We lost the New Mexico cop.